dimitri-koenig/simple-vertec-api/v3-plan.md

 # select(ocl)

+Does a query on the server to fetch multiple rows.

-`select(ocl)` takes one string parameter which specifies an ocl expression or ocl class.
+* `ocl`: A string containing the ocl expression or sql class.

 To fire the request and get a [Promise](https://github.com/petkaantonov/bluebird) you can use the additional method `get()` like this: